derivia/study-notes/notes/PERSONAL-NOTES.md

     3. Signature
         - Crytographic signature used to authenticate that the token hasn't been tampered with.
         - Created by concatenating the encoded header and payload, then signing with a private key.

+- The token is generally sent in the Authorization header of HTTP requests secured by TLS.
+    - Also is usually used to maintain session and assert permissions based on the user identity.

 ### Password storing